fabferri/az-pattern/route-server/rs-2er-circuits/README.md

 ## <a name="summary"></a>1.
 Communication between VMs

  Communication between VMs:
-* VMs (vm02, vm03) in spoke vnet can communicate with each VM in hub vnets
+* VMs (vm02, vm03) in spoke vnet (vnet0) can communicate with each VM in hub vnets
-* VMs (vm02, vm03) in spoke vnet can communicate with on-premises ASH-vm13 with transit through ER circuit1.
+* VMs (vm02, vm03) in spoke vnet (vnet0) can communicate with on-premises ASH-vm13 with transit through ER circuit1.
-* VMs (vm02, vm03) in spoke vnet can communicate with on-premises ASH-vm20 with transit through ER circuit2.
+* VMs (vm02, vm03) in spoke vnet (vnet0) can communicate with on-premises ASH-vm20 with transit through ER circuit2.
-* VMs in vnet1 (hub1) and VMs in vnet2 (hub2) can't communicate (traffic create a loop).
+* VMs in vnet1 (hub1) and VMs in vnet2 (hub2) can't communicate (traffic create a loop with packets discard due to TTL field reaching the zero).

 [![2]][2]